mpusz/Condor2Nav/README.txt

    the translation (Condor task file name can also be provided for each translation from the Command Line Interface - see "condor2nav.exe –h" for more info).
+2. [OPTIONAL] If Condor FPL files are sotred in non default location please use [Condor] "FlightPlansPath" and [Condor] "RaceResultsPath" parameters to provide correct paths.
-2. [OPTIONAL] Condor2Nav is configured to use ActiveSync connection by default.
+3. [OPTIONAL] Condor2Nav is configured to use ActiveSync connection by default.
 In case of other translation target (local directory, connected flash card) change the application output path ([Condor2Nav] "OutputPath").
-3. [OPTIONAL] In [Condor2Nav] chapter setup which data should be translated.
+4. [OPTIONAL] In [Condor2Nav] chapter setup which data should be translated.
-4. [OPTIONAL] In case of XCSoar translation and if proposed Condor2Nav data path on the target device doesn't suite your needs change [XCSoar] "Condor2NavDataSubDir".
+5. [OPTIONAL] In case of XCSoar translation and if proposed Condor2Nav data path on the target device doesn't suite your needs change [XCSoar] "Condor2NavDataSubDir".